Oleggio/five-nines-arch-katas/hld/mlops/MLOps on Vertex AI & Gemini.md

 ## ML Operations Flow

+### High-level Architecture & Process Flow

+Here’s a step-by-step view of how data flows through the system and how MLOps is structured:

+1. **Data Ingestion & Storage**
+- Raw data (structured, semi-structured) is ingested into BigQuery (or Cloud Storage then staged into BigQuery).
+- Business-metric data (e.g., sales, cost, conversion logs) are loaded into BigQuery for downstream analytics.
+- Feature candidates and training-dataset sources are traced and stored.

+2. **Feature Engineering & Feature Store**
+- Using BigQuery SQL or other transformation engines, features are generated (e.g., aggregations, user behaviour metrics).
+- These features are written to the Vertex AI Feature Store (batch/historic) and optionally served online for real-time inference.
+- This ensures consistent features between training and serving.

+3. **Experimentation / Model Training**
+- A data-science environment (Vertex AI Workbench or notebooks) is used to explore data, build models.
+- Experiments are tracked using Vertex AI Experiments & TensorBoard.
+- When ready, a training pipeline is defined and executed via Vertex AI Pipelines.
+- The pipeline registers metadata via Vertex ML Metadata (parameters, artifacts, metrics).
+- Models (AutoML or custom training) are produced and stored in the Model Registry.

+4. **Model Evaluation & Selection**
+- Models are evaluated (accuracy, precision/recall, latency, cost) and compared.
+- The best model version is promoted from the registry for deployment.

+5. **Deployment**
+- Models are deployed via Vertex AI Model Registry to endpoints (online or batch).
+- Endpoints scale automatically; autoscaling, spot-VM options, etc. can be configured.
+- The serving infrastructure can reference the Feature Store for live features.

+6. **Inference & Business Operation**
+- Application layer (microservice, web app) calls the deployed endpoint for predictions.
+- The predictions (and inputs/outputs) are logged back into BigQuery (or Cloud Logging) with timestamps and identifiers.

+7. **Monitoring & Feedback**
+- Vertex AI Model Monitoring tracks data drift, feature skew, distribution changes, and alert triggers.
+- Business results (e.g., improved conversion, cost savings) are loaded into BigQuery and correlated with model predictions.
+- Dashboards display both model-health metrics (e.g., input distribution, error rate, latency) and business KPI metrics (e.g., lift, ROI, throughput).

+8. **Retraining / Continuous Improvement**
+- Based on triggers (e.g., model performance drop, feature drift, business metric degradation), a new pipeline run is initiated (via Vertex AI Pipelines).
+- New data is ingested, features refreshed, model retrained and redeployed, closing the loop.

 ### Vertex AI Model Evaluation

 Vertex AI provides integrated evaluation tools for both traditional ML and GenAI models.
 At its core, evaluation means: